Wishmasterflo/Firmware_flasher/README.md

 It gets flashed to both slots so no need to flash it twice!
 Disable your Virusscanner on Windows before adb sideloading the file!
-If you get an error Message that your device is not supported and you know you have the correct Firmware file for your device please try with another recovery (I always recommend Orangefox recovery if avbailable for your device).
+If you get an error Message that your device is not supported and you know you have the correct Firmware file for your device please try with another recovery (I always recommend Orangefox recovery if avbailable for your device as it will set the device name correctly in recovery).

 # Features
  - automatic detection of RAM type
  - automatic detection of device type
  - The Firmware gets flashed to both A/B slots
  - For T-Mobile devices on OOS12/13 it will enable the Dual SIM feature
- - Choice to Update modem.img or not
+ - Choice to Update modem.img or not (in 90% of the cases you choose yes to update Modem)

 # Supported Devices
  - Oneplus 6 (enchilada)